ReiCode28/Java-Section-5-Recap/README.md

 - if number is a multiple of 5 it is marked "Buzz"
 - if number is a multiple of 3 and 5 it is marked "FizzBuzz"

+<b>Guess</b>

+User keeps guessing a number until user gets it right.
+Purpose is to practice using while loops.

+<b>Sign In</b>

+Application prompts user for a Username and a Password:

+-if username and password are correct, the user can log in -However, if username and password are incorrect, user cannot log in and is prompted to try again -App runs in a loop until correct username and password

+<b>Doubles</b>

+User rolls a pair of simulated dice until a double is rolled.
+Purpose is to practice using While Loops.

+<b>Java Rolls</b>

+A game of luck.
+If the user rolls:

+- 6: The game stops
+- 4: nothing happens, no points
+- Anything else: 1 point

+User wins if they can collect at least 3 points before the game ends.